yahoo/maha/README.md

   - maha-service : One json config for creating different registries using the fact and dim definitions.
   - maha-api-jersey : Easy war file helper library for exposing the api using maha-service module
   - maha-api-example : End to end example implementation of maha apis
+  - maha-par-request-2: Library for Parallel Execution, Blocking and Non Blocking Callables

 ### Getting Started